Catechetical Office: History

 Lifelong Religious Education for all Catholics

-For many years, the Confraternity of Christian Doctrine (C.C.D.) provided catechism lessons to children and youth not attending Catholic schools.
-It was a wonderful program for its time.
-However, in the Second Vatican Council, the Church reaffirmed that all Catholics, children, youth and adults, have an inalienable right to an ongoing and ever-deepening understanding of their Faith.
+For many years, the Confraternity of Christian Doctrine (commonly known as C.C.D.) provided catechism lessons to children and youth not attending Catholic schools.
+It was an effective program for its time.
+However, following the Second Vatican Council, the Church reaffirmed that all Catholics, children, youth and adults, have an inalienable right to an ongoing and ever-deepening understanding of their Faith.

 The New York Archdiocesan Catechetical Office provides the leadership, policies, training and support through:

-- the Central Catechetical Office, which oversees total religious education in all parishes.
+- the Central Catechetical Office, which oversees total religious education in all parishes from the Catholic Center in Manhattan;

-- the Regional Catechetical Offices, which make our services available to local parishes.
+- the Regional Catechetical Offices, which make our services available to local parishes from offices located throughout the Archdiocese;

 - and, the trained catechists who hand on the faith in the parish programs.